nikerego/optimizing-ml-pipeline/README.md

 It identified VotingEnsemble as the best model stopping at iteration 29.
 ![AutoML Iteration Pipeline](AutoML-iter_pipeline.png)

 Using the print_model function on the AutoML VotingEnsemble revealed greater details on the model.
+I have attached this output as a text file called *print_model_AutoML_output.txt*.
+It shows the several classifiers were used with different weightings as shown below

+- xgboost classifier 1 (0.1)
+- lightgbmclassifier (0.2)
+- lightgbmclassifier (0.2)
+- xgboost classifier 2 (0.1)
+- xgboost classifier 3 (0.1)
+- sgdclassifierwrapper (0.1)
+- extratreesclassifier (0.1)

 Although most models perform fairly similar, AutoML found that the best performing model was VotingEnsemble